-Dr. James Dobson: Now you've written this book.
-It was released in 2018, called Etched in Stone, and Mike Huckabee wrote a comment for the cover.
+Dr. James Dobson: Now you've written this book called Etched in Stone, and Mike Huckabee wrote a comment for the cover.
 Let me read it.
-"A refreshing look at how God's word stands the test of time.
+"A refreshing look at how God's Word stands the test of time.
 Lisette Bassett-Brody has just provided every Bible believing Christian with a valuable witnessing tool that should be required reading for every church goer today."
 That's a pretty good recommendation, I would say.

-Lisette Bassett-Brody: Yes.
+Lisette Brody: Yes.